Display shows PSo or PSO, and the spa will not start the heater cycle.

 Safety first: Turn off power at the GFCI breaker.

-- Verify water level and filter: Fill spa to proper level and clean or replace the filter cartridge.
+- Verify water level and filter: Fill the spa to the proper level and clean or replace the filter cartridge.

 - Bleed air: Loosen pump and heater unions to release trapped air until water flows, then retighten.